CHAPTER 9-02

 iv.
 Cause the treatment plant to violate its NPDES permit or applicable receiving water standards.

 c.
 Special agreements.
-Nothing in this section shall be construed as preventing any special agreement or arrangement between the City and any user of the wastewater treatment system whereby wastewater of unusual strength or character is accepted into the system and specially treated subject to any payments or user charges as may be applicable provided,
+Nothing in this section shall be construed as preventing any special agreement or arrangement between the City and any user of the wastewater treatment system whereby wastewater of unusual strength or character is accepted into the system and specially treated subject to any payments or user charges as may be applicable provided, however, that said special agreements shall not waive any federal categorical pretreatment standards.

 12. Any trucked or hauled pollutants, except at discharge point designated by the City of Harwood.

-with specific approval of the City Council.
+B. Outside City Limits Approval required.
+No sewer connection permit shall be issued after the effective date of this article to serve any property located outside the corporate limits of the City of Harwood, except with specific approval of the City Council.
 Such connections shall be authorized by resolution and shall be subject to such terms, conditions and fees as the Council finds necessary to appropriate.

 9-0206.
 PROTECTION FROM DAMAGE.